Big data in eCommerce is necessary if businesses want to scale.

 Once you’ve determined your goals, it’s time to process the data.
 As a rule of thumb, the process of data analytics includes collecting data, storing data, and analyzing data.

 Determine how you’d like to collect data.
 Will it be solely through site activity?
-Are you going to use CTA forms to collect personal information?
+Will you use CTA forms to collect personal information?

-As for data storage, eCommerce sites have several options including cloud data warehouses or physical data warehouse servers.
-Don’t forget to consider security protocols.
+eCommerce sites have several options for data storage, including cloud data warehouses and physical data warehouse servers.
+Remember to consider security protocols.

 Finally, analyzing data depends on the type of data required to achieve your business goals.
-If the goal is simply increasing site traffic, you can do with tools such as Google Analytics.
+If the goal is increasing site traffic, you can do so with tools like Google Analytics.

 But if it’s a more complex goal, then using powerful omnichannel analytics tools might be for you.
 Also, consider the team responsible for translating the data into useful information.